About the Sonos One

 - 1Ch/1.1ch & 2Ch/2.1Ch Tuning: Trueplay can be used with a single speaker setup, two speakers configured as a stereo pair, or either of these configurations with the Sonos Sub added.

 Stereo or Multichannel System Compatible: You can use two Sonos One (Gen 2) speakers in a stereo pair - one speaker acts as a dedicated left, while the other speaker acts as a dedicated right.
-Two Sonos One (Gen 2) speakers can also be used to create a wireless 5.1ch surround sound experience with Sonos Playbar, Playbase, Beam and Sub 1.
+Two Sonos One (Gen 2) speakers can also be used to create a wireless 5.1ch surround sound experience with the Sonos ARC, Playbar, Playbase, Beam and Sub.
 Now you don't have to run wires to a powered sub or rear speakers to enjoy true 5.1ch audio.

-Note: The Sonos One (Gen 2) can also be used in a stereo or multichannel application with the Sonos One (1st Gen) or One SL.
+- The Sonos One (Gen 2) can also be used in a stereo or multichannel application with the Sonos One (1st or 2nd Gen).
+It does not support the Play:1, Play:3, or Play:5.

 Mounting Options: You can place the Sonos One (Gen 2) wherever you find the sound most enjoyable.
 Its compact size makes it easy to place the One (Gen 2) on your desk, the kitchen counter, or on your nightstand.
 Integrated rubber feet protect your furniture and keep the Sonos One (Gen 2) secure.
 The One (Gen 2) is even designed to withstand high humidity, such as in a bathroom with a running shower.
 However, the One (Gen 2) is not waterproof or water resistant.